Laxative, stimulant combination (By mouth)

 Treats constipation by helping you have a bowel movement.

-DR. Edward's Olive Laxative, Doc-Q-Lax, Doculax Plus, Dok Plus, Doxidan, Femintrol, Good Neighbor Pharmacy Stool Softener & Laxative, Laxa-Basic Plus, Laxacin, Medi-Laxx, Perdiem, Peri-Colace, Rite Aid Laxative and Stool Softener, Rite Aid P Col-Rite, Senexon-S
+Doc-Q-Lax, Dok Plus, Good Neighbor Pharmacy Stool Softener & Laxative, Good Sense Stimulant Laxative Plus, Laxacin, Medi-Laxx, Peri-Colace, Rite Aid Laxative and Stool Softener, Rite Aid P Col-Rite, Senexon-S, Senna-S, Senna-Time S, SennaLax-S, SennaPrompt, Senokot S

 When This Medicine Should Not Be Used